-30. The National Energy Policy identified priority steps to anchor the reform agenda for the next three-five years.
+31. The National Energy Policy identified priority steps to anchor the reform agenda for the next three-five years.
 We are implementing our time-bound strategy to tackle price distortions, insufficient collections, costly and poorly targeted subsidies, governance and regulatory deficiencies, and low efficiency in energy supply and distribution with the support of our international partners.
 We are reducing electricity subsidies to 0.3 percent of GDP in FY 2015/16, and allocating an additional 0.1 percent for arrears clearance.
+In view of the gap between the notified and determined tariff for K-Electric, we will expedite quarterly notification of the K-Electric tariff in order to meet our target.
 We also began addressing both the flow and stock of payable arrears in the power sector including by allocating budgetary resources, levying surcharges, gradual improvement in company performances and recoveries, and initiating the process of privatizing power sector companies.